Energy in the Democratic Republic of the Congo: Electricity

 The Democratic Republic of the Congo has reserves of petroleum, natural gas, coal, and a potential hydroelectric power generating capacity of around 100,000 MW.
 The Inga Dam on the Congo River has the potential capacity to generate 40,000 to 45,000 MW of electric power, sufficient to supply the electricity needs of the whole Southern Africa region.
 Ongoing uncertainties in the political arena, and a resulting lack of interest from investors has meant that the Inga Dam's potential has been limited.

 In 2001, the dam was estimated to have an installed generating capacity of 2,473 MW.
 It is estimated that the dam is capable of producing no more than 650–750 MW, because two-thirds of the facility's turbines do not work.
 The African Development bank agreed to supply $8 million towards dam expansion.
 The government has also agreed to strengthen the Inga-kolwezi and Inga-South Africa interconnections and to construct a 2nd power line to supply power to Kinshasa.

-In 2007, the DR Congo had a gross production of public and self-produced electricity of 8,302 million kWh.
+In 2007, the DR Congo had a gross production of public and self-produced electricity of 8.3 TWh.
 The DR Congo imported 78 million kWh of electricity in 2007.
 The DR Congo is also an exporter of electric power.
 In 2003, electric power exports came to 1.3 TWh, with power transmitted to the Republic of Congo and its capital, Brazzaville, as well as to Zambia and South Africa.
 There were plans to build the Western Power Corridor (Westcor) to supply electricity from Inga III hydroelectric power plant to the Democratic Republic of the Congo, Angola, Namibia, Botswana and South Africa.

 The national power company is Société nationale d'électricité (SNEL).

 Only 13% of the country has access to electricity.
 As of 2003, 98.2% of electricity was produced by hydroelectric power.

 The DRC a member of three electrical power pools: SAPP (Southern African Power Pool), EAPP (East African Power Pool), and CAPP (Central African Power Pool).

 Hydropower

+In the 1930s a large hydroelectric power station in Mwadingusha was built, serving the mining industry of Haute-Katanga.
+Transmission lines of 120 and 50 kV connected to Lubumbashi and Likasi.

 The country has vast potential in hydroelectricity.
 The second stage of the hydroelectric dam was completed in 1982 on the lower Congo River at Inga Falls, with a large portion of its power production supplying hydroelectricity to the mining industry and Kinshasa.
 Further plans are to build the proposed 11,050 MW Inga III hydropower project with the construction of two dams.
 There will be approximately 2,000 km and 3,000 km of transmissions lines within the DRC and across its borders respectively.
-The Inga III hydropower project is expected to electrify Kinshasa, lead to the development of the DRC’s mining sector, and exported hydroelectricity.
+The Inga III hydropower project is expected to electrify Kinshasa, lead to the development of the DRC's mining sector, and exported hydroelectricity.